luvnft/polkagated-web/README.md

 ![Token-gated xx coin site](xx_screenshot.png)

 Thank you to [the original author](https://polkadot.study/tutorials/tokengated-polkadot-next-js/intro) and the guy who [forked it](https://github.com/yk909/polkadot-js-tokengated-website/) to apply some fixes (verify/compare if you plan to use in production, of course).

+What it is not (yet):
+- "Asset"-gating - there's no way to evaluate address balance for (xx Network) assets held.
+[This post](https://armchairancap.github.io/blog/2023/11/05/xx-network-asset-gated-access) has code samples that can be used to achieve that

 This sort of works now and I'm sharing in the hope someone will use it for xx Network or other Substrate projects/chains for which the upstream forks don't provide instructions.